 JavaScript: a popular web programming language for kids

 JavaScript is a text-based programming language used primarily for web development.
-It is one of the most popular languages worldwide and is an excellent choice for kids interested in building websites and web applications.
+It is one of the most popular coding languages to learn and is an excellent choice for kids interested in building websites and web applications.
 JavaScript is easy to learn and offers immediate visual feedback, making it a great language for beginners.

 Why is JavaScript great: